como-funciona-una-impresora-3d-fff

 How does an FFF 3D printer work

-We already said at the beginning that, following the blog’s custom, we were going to start from the beginning.
+We said at the beginning that, following the blog’s custom, we were going to start from the beginning.
 Because you don’t want to print without knowing what and why you are doing it.
 Right?
 You want to become 3D experts!

 FFF 3D Printers